isomerpages/govtech-stp/_vaccinated-travel-lane/conditions.md

   <br>
    <li style="font-size:20px; list-style-type:decimal;"> Given the evolving nature of the COVID-19 pandemic, the relevant authorities in Singapore may, at their own discretion, introduce new measures or requirements to safeguard public health, which may include variation of the conditions of the VTL or cancellation of the VTP at short notice. </li> <br>
 	<li style="font-size:20px; list-style-type:decimal;"> A VTP holder’s entry and stay in Singapore are subject to compliance with the prevailing immigration requirements of the Singapore Immigration &amp; Checkpoints Authority (“ICA”), including compliance with the conditions of the VTL.
 Non-compliance with any of the prevailing immigration requirements or conditions of the VTL may result in refusal of entry into Singapore and/or cancellation of the VTP, and/or Visit Pass or Long-Term Pass.
 In such an event, the VTP holder may be repatriated, and be liable for the cost of his/her repatriation, including custody and maintenance pending repatriation.
 Future VTP applications may also be rejected. </li>  <br>
+	<li style="font-size:20px; list-style-type:decimal;"> A VTP holder, who is also holding a Work Pass, Letter of Consent, Dependant’s Pass, Long-Term Visit Pass or an In-Principle Approval issued by the Ministry of Manpower (“MOM”), is subject to additional conditions as detailed here.</li> <br>
 		<li style="font-size:20px; list-style-type:decimal;">For the purpose of determining whether the conditions of the VTL are being complied with, a public officer, including an officer of the Civil Aviation Authority of Singapore (“CAAS”), or an officer acting on behalf of the CAAS, may request to see the VTP.
 Upon receipt of such a request, a VTP holder must show his or her VTP to the officer.</li>  <br>
 </ol>